Santiago

 Mercado Central, Santiago

-• Central Market/Mercado Central: Santiago’s central market was established in 1872 and today it is an atmospheric trading and meeting place for the city’s inhabitants.
-It is always lively here, and a visit offers the opportunity to get close to the Chileans, for example at one of the market’s restaurants with a chance of Chilean guitar music.
+Mercado Central is Santiago’s central market.
+It was built in 1872, and today it is an atmospheric trading and meeting place for the city’s inhabitants.
+It is always lively here, and a visit gives you the opportunity to get close to the Chileans, for example at one of the market’s restaurants or to experience Chilean guitar music.

-• Paseo Bulnes: Paseo Bulnes is a pedestrian street that has a special architectural section from the 1930s.
-Paseo Bulnes was laid out with buildings of the same height and with uniform facades, which together give a homogeneous and monumental appearance.
+Paseo Bulnes is a pedestrian street that has a special architectural design from the 1930s.
+Paseo Bulnes was built with buildings of the same height and uniform facades, which overall give a homogeneous and monumental impression.
+The construction was adopted in 1937 as part of the urban development around the government quarter at La Moneda, which lies in a straight line north of Paseo Bulnes.

 San Cristobal Hill, Santiago

-• 18th Street/Calle Dieciocho: A walk along the street Calle Dieciocho is like a visit to Santiago’s past.
-In the decades around 1900, it was here that Santiago’s wealthy families built their mansions.
-Today, it is not one or a few buildings that are the attractions of the street, but rather the mood and the overall impression along it.
+Calle Dieciocho is a street that gives a good impression of Santiago’s past.
+In the decades around 1900, this is where Santiago’s wealthy families built mansions.
+Today, it is not one or a few individual buildings that are the street’s attractions, but rather the atmosphere and overall impression.

 Parque Metropolitana, Santiago

-• Quinta Normal Park/Parque Quinta Normal: Parque Quinta Normal is a 35 hectare/86 acre urban park in Santiago.
-It is a lovely oasis in the big city, and at the same time it is home to several interesting museums and other activities for children and adults.
+Parque Quinta Normal is a 35-hectare urban park in Santiago.
+It is a lovely oasis in the big city, and at the same time it is home to several exciting museums and other activities for children and adults.
+The park dates back to its foundation in 1841, when the area was laid out as greenhouses for the cultivation of various foreign plants.

 Day Trips